|

 ·

-The competitor or the
+The rider or the parent(s) / legal

-18 assumes all responsibility for participation in an Extreme Cowboy
+assumes all responsibility for participation in an

-Challenge event.
+Extreme Cowboy Challenge event.

 5.